-Ise-Shima National Park is home to Japan’s most famous Shinto shrine, making it a must-see destination for the Japanese for centuries.
-Its ragged coastline and many islands also make it a natural for the cultivation of pearls and as a habitat for many sea creatures.
+Ise-Shima National Park is home to Japan’s most famous Shinto shrine, making it a top destination for Japanese for centuries.
+Its ragged coastline, protected bays and many islands make it also optimal for the cultivation of pearls and as a habitat for many sea creatures.
 Women living in fishing villages have been free-diving for edibles for centuries; some have opened rustic restaurants for visitors wishing to learn more about their lives.
 Easily reached from Osaka or Nagoya, Ise-Shima is worth getting off the beaten track for its beauty, history and attractions geared toward families.

 The Ise Jingu Grand Shrines date back some 2,000 years, founded to honor the sun goddess, considered the legendary ancestress of the Imperial family.
-Remarkably, it’s torn down and reconstructed every twenty years.
-Also remarkable is the fact that its inner sanctuary is off limits.
-Yet that hasn’t stopped this being one of Japan’s most important pilgrimages through the ages.
-Nearby is Oharai-machi, once the main footpath leading to the shrine for worshippers during the Edo Period (1603-1867) and now lined with restaurants and souvenir shops catering to today’s visitors.
+Remarkably,through the century the shrine has beebn torn down and reconstructed every twenty years.
+Also remarkable is the fact that its inner sanctuary is off limits to the public.
+Yet that hasn’t stopped this from being one of Japan’s most important pilgrimages through the ages.
+Nearby is Oharai-machi, once the main footpath leading to the shrine for worshipers during the Edo Period (1603-1867).
+Today Oharai-machi is lined with restaurants and souvenir shops catering to today’s visitors.

-One of the most unique things to do in Ise-Shima is to have lunch at one of the rustic ama huts, where women grill and serve seafood they fetched themselves and talk about their lifestyle, fast disappearing because of more options now open to younger Japanese women.
+One of the most unique things to do in Ise-Shima is to have lunch at one of the rustic ama huts, where women grill and serve seafood they fetched themselves.
+I’ve been to a couple ama huts, and I always learn more when talking to the women about their unusual lifestyle.
+Sadly, their occupation is fast disappearing now that many more options are open to younger Japanese women.